project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 | P Pods on 1 Node | 6A "1 Node will receive P brokers for each device".
 How: Same as "P Pods and N Nodes" where N=1.
 Purpose: Unshared device HA | 6B "1 Node will receive P brokers that use D CL resources".
 How: Same as "P Pods and N Nodes" where N=1.
 Purpose: Unshared devices HA |

 > Note: all scenarios in the "D Instances" column can be modified to support using multiple types
 > (Configurations) of devices.
-These "resource grouping" scenarios would be fulfilled by simply
+These "resource grouping" scenarios would ideally be fulfilled by
 > requesting z of type Z devices and x of type X devices in the `Deployment`.

-The strategies in the above matrix that seem the most likely are:
+Looking at the matrix, the strategies that Akri should focus on supporting as they seems to enable the most use cases are:
 - 5A (or 4A for cross-Node HA): Want to use a device with one broker (no HA).
 Frame server, protocol translation gateway
 - 5B (or 4B for cross-Node HA): Scenario where you want to use D devices with one broker (no HA).